Blind Veterans UK

-Blind Veterans UK, formerly St Dunstan's, is a large British charity, providing free support and services to vision-impaired ex-Armed Forces and National Service personnel.
+Blind Veterans UK, formerly St Dunstan's, is a British charity who support blind and vision-impaired ex-Service men and women and National Service personnel.

+The charity provides bespoke rehabilitation, wellbeing services, and lifelong support.
+Its specialist services promote and enable veterans to regain their independence, meet new challenges and achieve a better quality of life.
+Blind Veterans UK supports anyone who has served in the British Armed Forces and is experiencing sight loss, no matter how they lost their sight.

 Blind Veterans UK is a registered charity in England and Scotland and operates throughout the United Kingdom.
-It has its head office in London and centres in Brighton, Sheffield and Llandudno.
+It has its head office in London and a centre in Rustington.

-Description

-Established in 1915, Blind Veterans UK provides free services and lifelong support to ex-Service men and women with visual impairments.
-Its specialist services promote and enable these veterans to regain their independence, meet new challenges and achieve a better quality of life.
-Blind Veterans UK supports anyone who has served in the British Armed Forces and is experiencing sight loss (be that due to age, accident or illness), and the charity's duty of care extends to all beneficiaries and their families for life.
-Blind Veterans UK has pioneered many advances in care for the blind and partially sighted; for example, it co-developed the first talking books with the RNIB.

 History

-Blind Veterans UK was founded by Arthur Pearson and John Fawcett.
-Arthur had himself lost his sight due to glaucoma.
-Because of the increasing numbers of blind British soldiers returning from the front lines during the First World War (especially from mustard gas attacks), Pearson and Fawcett established a hostel for these soldiers as well as blinded sailors and airmen.
-The intention was that, with training and assistance, they could go on to lead productive lives and would not have to depend on charity.
+Established in 1915, Blind Veterans UK was founded by Arthur Pearson, who lost his sight due to glaucoma.
+Due to the increasing numbers of blind British soldiers returning from the front lines during the First World War, Pearson established a hostel for these soldiers as well as blinded sailors and airmen.
+The intention was that, with training and assistance, they could go on to lead productive lives.

 The Blinded Soldiers and Sailors Hostel's first location was in Bayswater Hill, London.
 Shortly after, the organisation moved to St Dunstan's Lodge in Regent's Park (the site of Winfield House), along with its first 16 members.
 The committee's work was praised by the London press at the time – a reference to the Lodge appeared in The Illustrated London News in 1915, which said: "in a corner of London's most beautiful park is a house where miracles are worked."
 American opera singer Pauline Donnan worked with the newly blind soldiers there, teaching vocal techniques and assisting some in finding singing or teaching jobs.

 On Pearson's death in 1921, the chairmanship fell to Ian Fraser, who had been placed in charge of the charity's after-care activities by Pearson, providing assistance and social events such as reunion meetings for the blinded veterans after they had left the hostel in Regent's Park.
 Fraser had served during the First World War in the King's Shropshire Light Infantry and was blinded by a bullet on the Somme.
 Having become generally known by the name of the building in which it was based, the organisation then formally changed its name to St Dunstan's in 1923.
 Fraser remained as chairman until his death in 1974.